- When possible, Council will not appoint people currently serving on another governing body to the Planning Commission or Budget Committee.

 Neighborhood Watch Board

 The Neighborhood Watch Board organizes and operates the Springfield Neighborhood Watch Program.
 Neighborhood Watch promotes safety through neighborhood unity and partnership with law enforcement.
-The Board meets the third Wednesday of the month at 4 p.m. except for June, September, November, and March.
-During those months the board meets at 5 p.m. and the general meeting follows at 6 p.m.
-Contact: Wendy Polen, 541-726-3729.
+The Board meets the third Wednesday of the month at 4 p.m. with the exception of June, September, November, and March.
+On those months the board meets at 5 p.m. and the general meeting follows at 6 p.m.
+Contact: Wendy Polen, 541.726.3729.

 Planning Commission

-The Planning Commission makes recommendations to the Springfield City Council and other public agencies on policy matters related to planning, zoning, and development within the city.
+The Planning Commission makes recommendations to the Springfield City Council and other public agencies on policy matters related to planning, zoning and development within the city.
 The Planning Commission also serves as the City’s Committee for Citizen Involvement with responsibility for approving community participation programs and opportunities for participating in land use matters affecting the city.
-The Planning Commission meets each first and third Tuesday at 7 p.m.
-Contact: Sarah Weaver, 541-726-3653.
-For more information about past and current meetings, please go to: Springfield Oregon Speaks!
+The Planning Commission meets each first and third Tuesdays at 7 p.m.
+Contact: Sarah Weaver, 541.726.3653.

 Public Safety Coordinating Council (PSCC)

-Coordinating Councils were created by the Oregon legislature to coordinate countywide public safety and criminal justice services.
-Contact: Nancy Newton, 541-726-3700.
+Coordinating Councils were created by the Oregon legislature for the purpose of coordinating countywide public safety and criminal justice services.
+Contact: Nancy Newton, 541.726.3700.

 Springfield Police Advisory Committee

 The Springfield Police Advisory Committee is a task force that provides input regarding police policy matters and long-range plan implementation to the Chief of Police.
-The task force reviews police policies and makes recommendations to the Springfield City Council.
-The task force meets on the first Thursday of every month.
-Contact: Tiffany Monroe 541-726-3721.
+The task force reviews police policies and make recommendations to the Springfield City Council.
+The task force meets the first Thursday of every month.
+Contact: Tiffany Monroe 541.726.3721.